 Add a pinnable image to your blog post somewhere so people can share it on Pinterest.
 This needs to be 600px x 900px in size and also set as a featured image in your post.
 In most WordPress themes and some Squarespace templates, this featured image will display at the top of your blog posts as well as on social media like Twitter and Facebook.

 Pinterest is hands down the fastest way to get your blog seen by people.
 If you’d like to get started on this platform, take a look at our article on how to use Pinterest to promote your business.
-If you want some help getting engaged eyeballs on your blog, we offer Pinterest courses for different levels - check them out here.
+If you want some help getting engaged eyeballs on your blog, you might like our Practical Pinner course.
 Pinterest literally drives millions of page views per day to bloggers all around the world.
 FOR FREE.
 You really need to be in on that action.

 The big rule with promotion is to go where your readers are.
 For example, if your readers are on Facebook, then you should be too.

-Watch the 7 day video series we made, full of tips on how you can use Facebook to drive traffic, check out our other articles on how to rock your Facebook for business, promote your blog posts and establish yourself as an expert.
-If you want to take it up a notch, check out our Facebook course.
+Watch the 7 day video series we made, full of tips on how you can use Facebook to drive traffic, check out our post with 5 Facebook Business Page Tips to Make your Page Convert Better.